 On the other hand, the Honor Band 5 adopts a rectangular approach, much like the Honor Band 4.
 It’s a tad sleek compared to the Mi band.

-Though both bands sport TPU elastic bands, the locking mechanism is different.
-While the Xiaomi has gone for the pin-and-tuck closure, the Honor Band has the traditional watch-like approach, and it is this feature that makes the Band 5 unique.
+Though both trackers sport TPU elastic bands, the locking mechanism is different.
+While Xiaomi has gone for the pin-and-tuck closure, the Honor Band has the traditional watch-like approach, and it is this feature that makes the Band 5 unique.

 The Mi Band 4 is the first iteration to sport a colored display.
 It packs a 0.95 inch AMOLED color touch-sensitive screen.
 The colors are bright, punchy, which enhances the looks of this fitness band.
 What’s more, the sunlight legibility is great, and we did not face any issues related to the display.